 Agriculture continues to play a pivotal role in India’s economy despite undergoing structural changes over the decades.
 Its share in national GDP is about 15–18% in recent years.
 However, the sector remains the largest source of livelihood, employing nearly 45–50% of India’s workforce, and acts as the backbone of rural communities by supporting allied industries (IBEF 2022).
-Apart from income upliftment and livelihood generation agricultural sector ensures economic and nutritional security as well.
+Apart from income upliftment and livelihood generation, agricultural sector ensures economic and nutritional security as well.
 In the above view agricultural extension s the branch or field which proves to bridge the existing gap amongst the information generator and information seekers through various institutes and platforms as Krishi Vigyan Kendras and digital initiatives such as mKisan others.
-Extension services also facilitate access to , timely information, quality inputs, credit, and government schemes, thereby enabling farmers to adopt innovations, increase productivity, and build resilience in the face of challenges.
+Extension services also facilitate access to, timely information, quality inputs, credit, and government schemes, thereby enabling farmers to adopt innovations, increase productivity, and build resilience in the face of challenges.